Hyundai Glovis

-Hyundai Glovis Co., Ltd. is a logistics company headquartered in Seoul, South Korea and part of the Hyundai Kia Automotive Group.
+Hyundai Glovis Co., Ltd. is a logistics company headquartered in Seoul, South Korea and part of the Hyundai Motor Group.
 Its predecessor company, Hankook Logitech Co.
 Ltd was formed in February 2001.
 Hyundai Glovis supplies ocean transportation logistics advice, cargo space, loading/unloading, and packaging services.
 It changed its name to Hyundai Glovis in June 2003.

 Company

-The meaning of the name Glovis comes from a portmanteau that combines together the two words "Global - Vision".
+The meaning of the name Glovis comes from a portmanteau that combines the two words "Global - Vision".

 Hyundai Glovis main business areas in South Korea and internationally are finished vehicles distribution by Roll-on/roll-off ocean shipping, air transportation, inland truck transportation, logistics consulting, storage, and packaging services, as well as supply chain management services.
 Since 2011, the company has launched an auto parts recycling business, named "OnECO," that mainly consists of distribution of reused and remanufactured auto parts.